 For the sole purpose of a voluntary transfer to the Retirement Account, a transfer request may be based on a transaction agreement with an unregistered entity as long as that entity is not registered into an external GHG program or ETS, regardless of whether the external GHG program or ETS has a Retirement-Only Agreement with ARB.

 An entity may not transfer more than 10,000 allowances per year to the Retirement Account based on transaction agreements with a single entity.
+There is no limit on an entity’s transfer of offset credits to the Retirement Account.

-A transfer request that is based on a transaction agreement with an unregistered entity that requires immediate delivery to the Retirement Account does not violate the prohibitions contained in section 95921(f)(1).
+A transfer request that is based on a transaction agreement with an unregistered entity to voluntarily retire allowances does not violate the prohibitions contained in section 95921(f)(1) if the entity holds the allowances on behalf of the unregistered entity for 90 days or fewer.

 NOTE: Authority cited: Sections 38510, 38560, 38562, 38570, 38571, 38580, 39600 and 39601, Health and Safety Code.
 Reference: Sections 38530, 38560.5, 38564, 38565, 38570 and 39600, Health and Safety Code.

 95923.
-Disclosure of Cap-and-Trade Consultants and Advisors.
+Disclosure of Cap-and-Invest Consultants and Advisors.

-A “Cap-and-Trade Consultant or Advisor” is a person or entity that is not an employee of an entity registered in the Cap-and-Trade Program, but is providing the services listed in section 95979(b)(2) of the Cap-and-Trade Regulation or section 95133(b)(2) of the Mandatory Reporting Regulation in relation to the Cap-and-Trade Program or MRR and specifically for the entity registered in the Cap-and-Trade Program, regardless if the Consultant or Advisor is acting in the capacity of an offset or MRR verifier.
+A “Cap-and-Invest Consultant or Advisor” is a person or entity that is not an employee of an entity registered in the Cap-and-Invest Program, but is providing the services listed in section 95979(b)(2) of the Cap-and-Invest Regulation or section 95133(b)(2) of the Mandatory Reporting Regulation in relation to the Cap-and-Invest Program or MRR and specifically for the entity registered in the Cap-and-Invest Program, regardless if the Consultant or Advisor is acting in the capacity of an offset or MRR verifier.

-An entity employing Cap-and-Trade Consultants or Advisors defined pursuant to 95923(a) must disclose the following information for each Cap-and-Trade Consultant or Advisor:
+An entity employing Cap-and-Invest Consultants or Advisors defined pursuant to 95923(a) must disclose the following information for each Cap-and-Trade Consultant or Advisor:

-Information to identify the Cap-and-Trade Consultant or Advisor, including:
+Information to identify the Cap-and-Invest Consultant or Advisor, including:

 Name;